EgoTraj-Bench: Towards Robust Trajectory Prediction Under Ego-view Noisy Observations: Conclusion

 We introduce EgoTraj-Bench, a new benchmark that pairs noisy first-person-view observations with human-verified metric-space ground truth, capturing authentic deployment-level perturbations.
 The benchmark highlights a critical gap in trajectory prediction: the disconnect between idealized BEV-based evaluation and real-world ego-centric perception noise.
 We further propose BiFlow, a dual-stream framework with the EgoAnchor mechanism for intent-aware prediction.
 Experiments on our EgoTraj-Bench verify the effectiveness of our designs and demonstrate clear advantages in noisy and resource-constrained settings.

-While our approach shows competitive performance in the current setup, its generalization to other platforms may be limited by differences in camera height, field of view, and sensor characteristics, which influence the nature of perception noise.
-Future work will focus on adapting the framework for diverse robotic embodiments and environmental conditions.
+While our approach shows competitive performance in the current setup, our benchmark relies on projecting FPV-derived tracks into metric space, which may introduce residual alignment error, and we do not yet quantify the impact of individual noise types.
+Generalization may also vary with camera geometry and sensing characteristics.
+Future work will improve calibration-robust projection, noise-stratified evaluation, and adaptation to diverse platforms and environments.
 We hope that EgoTraj-Bench and BiFlow will support the community with models more robust to the ego-centric observation challenges and progress toward reliable real-world deployment.